jundalisay/superb/content/en/research/descartes/world/chapter-07.md

 <!-- I shall be content with showing you that, besides the three laws that I have explained, I wish to suppose no others but those that most certainly follow from the eternal truths on which the mathematicians are wont to support their most certain and most evident demonstrations;  -->
 <!-- the truths, I say, according to which God Himself has taught us  -->

-God disposed all things in number, weight, and measure.[40]
+God disposed all things in number, weight, and measure*.

+> *Translator's note: Sapientia, 8, 21.
+The statement was a commonplace of medieval thought and was encountered by every schoolboy in the opening line of Johannes de Sacrobosco's Algorismus vulgaris, the standard arithmetic textbook from the mid-13th-mid-16th century.

 The knowledge of those laws is so natural to our souls that we take them for granted and we even assume that those laws would apply in all the universes that He created. <!--   cannot but judge them infallible when we conceive them distinctly, nor doubt that, if --> <!-- God had created many worlds, the laws would be as true in all of them as in this one.  -->

 Thus, those who can examine <!-- sufficiently --> the consequences of these truths and of our rules will be able to know their effects. <!--  by their causes and (to explain myself in the language of the School) --> They will be able to demonstrate *a priori* everything that can be produced in that <!-- new world --> aethereal world.